aiSober – an Application based on IoT using BioSensor & Patent Technology for Safety and Behaviour change.

 Playback audio alerts the user by voice if the current BAC reaches over the limit.
 (Please refer to the screen recording video).

-Overall, it has been a very challenging project because of the need to analyse all of the problems and to find a solution and doing so required to make of a lot of complicated decisions.
+Overall, it has been a very challenging project because of the need to analyse all of the problems and find a solution and doing so required to make of a lot of complicated decisions.
 It is extremely rewarding to experience and work on a viable solution for this issue.
-In the future, this design concept and ideas can be implement to develop a native application that will be compatible with wearable devices.
+In the future, this design concept and ideas can be implemented to develop a native application that will be compatible with wearable devices.